harshithkalyanamm/ToDoList/README.md

 ## A Simple App which keep's track of all your daily tasks created with Kotlin, SQLite.

 ## Install
-### Download the apk file given in the respositary and Click on install in your device.
+### Download the apk file given in the respositary and install it in your Android device.

 ## App Guide